alpnak/Signal_Processing_MATLAB/README.md

 This question adds noise to the image and then filters it out.

-**a)** Add Gaussian noise with variances 0.1, 0.4, and 0.7 to the color image using `imnoise`.
-Display the original image together with the three noisy versions in a single figure.
+**a)** Gaussian noise with variances 0.1, 0.4, and 0.7 was added to the color image using imnoise.
+The original image was displayed together with the three noisy versions in a single figure.

 0.1 variance Gaussian noise added lion image